IBM/knative-quarkus-bench/benchmarks/graph-pagerank/README.md

      -H 'Content-Type: application/json' \
      -d '{"size":"small"}'
 ```
-generates an undirected graph of 1,000 nodes and computes PageRank scores of the nodes.
+generates an undirected graph of 1,000 nodes and computes PageRank scores of the nodes,
+but does not return the scores because `debug` parameter is `false`.

 Note that returning the computed scores can take much longer time than generating a graph and
 compuring the scores.
-Quarks runtime serializes the reruned scores into JSON, but this is
+Quarks runtime serializes the returned scores into JSON, but this is
 a time-consuming process.
 Therefore, skiping returning the scores is recommended for evaluation of performance.